AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

         string evtStreamString = qiclient.CreateStream(stream).Result;
         QiStream evtStream = JsonConvert.DeserializeObject<QiStream>(evtStreamString);

-Note that we set the ``TypeId`` property of the stream to the value of the Id of the QiType created earlier.
-Types and behaviors are reference counted; a type or behavior cannot be deleted until all streams using it are also deleted.
+Note that ``TypeId`` property of the stream is set to the value of the ID of the QiType that was created earlier.
+Types and behaviors are reference counted; a type or behavior cannot be deleted until all streams that use it are also deleted.

 Create and Insert Events into the Stream
 ========================================

-The ``WaveData`` class allows us to create events locally.
-In an actual production setting, this is where you would interface with your measurements.
-We'll use the ``Next`` method to create values, and assign integers from 0-99 to establish an ordered collection of ``WaveData`` instances.
-Our ``QiClient`` class provides methods for inserting a single event or an array of events.
-The Qi REST API provides many more types of data insertion calls in addition to those demonstrated in this application.
+The ``WaveData`` class allows you to create events locally.
+In a production environment, this is the class where you would interface your measurements.
+The ``Next`` method is used to create values and assign integers from 0-99 to establish an ordered collection of ``WaveData`` instances.
+The ``QiClient`` class provides methods for inserting a single event or an array of events.
+The Qi REST API provides many more types of data-insertion calls in addition to those shown in this sample application.

 It would be possible to pass in a ``WaveData`` instance (or array of instances) into the event creation methods, but then the methods would be particular to that specific class.
-We've made the decision to handle all serialization and deserialization outside the ``QiClient`` class and pass the results into and out of the event creation methods.
-This allows us to change the defintion of the event class without changing the CRUD methods of our client class.
+A decision was made to handle all serialization and deserialization outside the ``QiClient`` class and to pass the results into and out of the event creation methods.
+This allows changing the definition of the event class without changing the CRUD methods of the client class.
 In this way we are able to take advantage of the fact that the Qi service stores and manipulates arbitrary, user defined types.

-Our CRUD methods are all very similar.
+The CRUD methods are all very similar.
 The Qi REST API URL templates are predefined strings.
-Each method fills in the template with the parameters specific to the call, adds the protocol, server, and port of the remote Qi Service, and sets the appropriate HTTP verb.
-If the call is unsuccessful, a QiError is thrown.
-Here is the call to create a single event in a data stream:
+Each method fills in the template with the parameters that are specific to the call, adds the protocol, server, and port of the remote Qi Service, and sets the appropriate HTTP verb.
+If the call is not successful, a QiError is thrown.
+The following code shows the call to create a single event in a data stream:

 .. code:: c#